JD557/minart/docs/_docs/getting-started.md

 while the examples in [`examples/snapshot`](https://github.com/JD557/minart/tree/master/examples/snapshot) target the code in the repository.

 All the examples are `.sc` files that can be executed via [scala-cli](https://scala-cli.virtuslab.org/).

+## General recommendations

+It is strongly recommended to use `fullLinkJs` for Scala.js releases and `release-full` for Scala native, as those can lead to huge speedups.

+Since Scala Native `release-full` can be quite slow, it might be useful to use the JVM version during development and only building the native version once in a while.